Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Previous Misfit-based Results

 be the function learnt by the strong model under weak supervision.
 Lastly, let us assume that there exists $f_s \in \mathcal{F}_s$ such that $f_s \circ h_s=g$.
 Then, we have that

 \end{thm}

 \begin{rem} In comparison, our bound in Corollary~\ref{cor:w2sg-mse} is

 Our bound differs from Theorem~\ref{restate:misfit_1} in that it focuses on the expected population risk, that is, the expectation is taken over both the data distribution and the model parameters.
 As mentioned in the main text, this enables us to remove the convexity assumption by invoking Lemma~\ref{lem:bregman-minimizer}.
-Notably, when restricted to convex function classes, our result recovers Theorem~\ref{restate:misfit_1}, as convexity guarantees the last term $\mathbb{E}_{W'}\left\langle \ex{W|W'}{f^*_{W}(x)}-f^*_{W'}(x), g(x)-f_{W'}(x) \right\rangle\leq 0$ in Eq.~(\ref{recover_misfit_1}) in our framework, following similar developments as those in \cite{charikar2024quantifying}.
+Notably, when restricted to convex function classes, our result recovers Theorem~\ref{restate:misfit_1}, as convexity guarantees the last term

+in Eq.~(\ref{recover_misfit_1}) in our framework, following similar developments as those in \cite{charikar2024quantifying}.
 This recovery can also be seen by comparing \cite[Eq.~(8)]{charikar2024quantifying} with our Eq.~(\ref{recover_misfit_1}).
 Specifically, taking expectations over both $(W,W')\sim P_{W,W'}$ in their bound obtains a result similar to ours, corresponding to a non-positive residual term in Eq.~(\ref{recover_misfit_1}) in our proof. \end{rem}

 \begin{thm}[Restatement of Theorem~4.1 from~\cite{mulgund2025relating}] Let $\phi$ be a proper convex function as defined in Definition~\ref{def:bregman_convex}.
 Let $h_s$, $h_w$ be defined in the same way in Theorem~\ref{restate:misfit_1}.
 Let $f_w: \mathbb{R}^{d_w} \rightarrow \mathcal{Y}$ be the weak model finetune layer, and $g: \mathcal{X} \rightarrow \mathcal{Y}$ be the target function.
 Let $\mathcal{F}$ be a class of functions mapping $\mathbb{R}^{d_s} \rightarrow \mathcal{Y}$.
 If the following hold: \begin{enumerate} \item (Realizability) $\exists f_* \in \mathcal{F}$ s.t. $g=f_* \circ h_s$, \item (Convexity) $\mathcal{F}$ is a convex set of functions, \item (Sequential Consistency) For $y \in \mathcal{Y}$ fixed, if $\mathrm{D_{\phi}}\left(x_n, y\right) \rightarrow 0$, then $x_n \rightarrow y$, \end{enumerate} then for any $\epsilon>0$, there exists $\delta>0$ such that for all $f_s \in \mathcal{F}$ that satisfy